aave/aip/content/aips/656A6D889F89-AIP-GOV-LVL2-EXECUTOR-PROPOSAL.md

 - Quorum of Level 2 Executor changes from 20% to 6.5%
 - Vote differential of Level 2 Executor changes from 15% to 6.5%
 - Proposition power required for Level 2 proposal changes from 2% to 1.25%.
+- A delay of 7200 blocks is added between proposal creation and vote start.
+1 day considering 12 seconds/block.

 These updates are applied in practice by whitelisting on the Aave Governance v2 a newly deployed Executor smart contract.